ThisIsAR7/Web-Calculator/README.md

 # Simple Calculator

 This is a simple calculator web application designed and developed by [AR7](https://arvinrezaei.com/).
-It includes basic arithmetic operations and a user-friendly interface.
+It includes  arithmetic operations and a user-friendly interface.

 ## Table of Contents